Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

       - In the Pipeline section, choose Pipeline script and paste the Groovy script from your `script` file.
       - Adjust the Groovy script:
         - Replace the GitHub repository URL in the checkout stage
-        - Replace the ECR URI in the push & deploy stage."
+        - Replace the ECR URI in the push & deploy stage
-        - Replace the private IP address of your deployment instance in the deploy stage.
+        - Replace the private IP address of your deployment instance in the deploy stage

 5. Configure GitHub Webhook: